TAFINLAR, in combination with MEKINIST, is indicated:

 Serious Skin Toxicities.
 Severe cutaneous adverse reactions (SCARs), including Stevens-Johnson syndrome (SJS) and drug reaction with eosinophilia and systemic symptoms (DRESS), which can be life-threatening or fatal, have been reported during treatment with the combination.
 Monitor for new or worsening serious skin reactions.
 Permanently discontinue the combination for SCARs.
 For other skin toxicities, withhold TAFINLAR and/or MEKINIST for intolerable or severe skin toxicity.
-Resume TAFINLAR and MEKINIST at lower doses in patients with improvement or recovery from skin toxicity within 3 weeks.
-Permanently discontinue TAFINLAR and MEKINIST if skin toxicity has not improved within 3 weeks.
+Resume TAFINLAR and/or MEKINIST at a lower dose in patients with improvement or recovery from skin toxicity within 3 weeks.
+Permanently discontinue TAFINLAR and/or MEKINIST if skin toxicity has not improved within 3 weeks.

 Hyperglycemia.
 Monitor serum glucose levels upon initiation and as clinically appropriate in patients with preexisting diabetes or hyperglycemia.
 Initiate or optimize antihyperglycemic medications as clinically indicated.